Stefon Diggs: New England Patriots

 On March 28, 2025, Diggs signed a three-year, $63.5 million contract with the New England Patriots.
-In May 2025, a video of Diggs with women on a yacht, holding a pink substance surfaced online and sparked media attention.
-Patriots head coach Mike Vrabel announced that the team would start an investigation on the incident.
-In June 2025, he responded to the incident saying that he had a good conversation with coach Vrabel and that he would like to keep his personal life private.
+In May 2025, a video of Diggs with women on a yacht, holding a pink substance, surfaced online and sparked media attention.
+Patriots head coach Mike Vrabel announced that the team would start an investigation.
+In June 2025, Diggs responded to the incident saying that he had a good conversation with coach Vrabel and that he would like to keep his personal life private.

 Diggs made his Patriots debut on September 7 against the Las Vegas Raiders.
 He had 57 yards on 6 receptions as the Patriots lost to the Raiders, 13–20.
 Diggs' first road game against the Bills since departing the team came in a Week 5 Sunday Night Football divisional matchup.
 Playing on the road, the Patriots upset the Bills 23–20 as Diggs caught 10 receptions for 146 yards.
 Diggs also became the first Patriot receiver to record consecutive 100 receiving yards games in the same season since Julian Edelman in 2019.
 In Week 8 against the Cleveland Browns, Diggs caught his first touchdown as a Patriot in the 32–13 win and finished the game with 3 receptions for 14 yards.
+In Week 16 against the Baltimore Ravens, Diggs recorded nine receptions for 138 yards, including a crucial fourth down conversion in the game-winning drive in the 28–24 win to help the Patriots secure their first playoff berth since 2021.
+He finished the 2025 season as the Patriots' leading receiver with 85 receptions for 1,013 yards and four touchdowns, becoming the first Patriots receiver to record at least 1,000 receiving yards in a single season since Julian Edelman in 2019.

+In the Divisional Round against his former team the Houston Texans, Diggs recorded four receptions for 40 yards and one touchdown in the 28–16 win, advancing to his second AFC Championship game and third conference championship game overall.
+In the AFC Championship against the Denver Broncos, Diggs recorded five receptions for 17 yards in the 10–7 win, advancing to Super Bowl LX and his first Super Bowl appearance in his career.
+However, the Patriots left Super Bowl LX with a 13–29 loss to the Seattle Seahawks.
+Diggs had three receptions for 37 yards in the game.

+On March 4, 2026, the Patriots informed Diggs that he would be released at the start of the new league year.
+On March 11, he was officially released.

+Washington Commanders

+On August 7, 2026, Diggs signed a one-year contract worth up to $12 million with the Washington Commanders.